Skip to main content

 (d) Ocular prostheses and prosthesis services.

 (1) Rendering providers.
-The following eligible providers may render an eye care service:
+The following eligible providers may receive medicaid payment for rendering an eye care service:

-(a) Eye care professionals (such as ophthalmologists, optometrists, opticians, and ocularists) acting within their scope of practice in accordance with Chapter 4725. or Chapter 4731. of the Revised Code; and
+(a) Eye care professionals (such as ophthalmologists, optometrists, opticians, and ocularists) acting within their scope of practice in accordance with Chapter 4725. or Chapter 4731. of the Revised Code and furnishing services in accordance with professional standards; and

-(b) For the provision of spectacle lenses and frames, an optical laboratory with which the department has a current volume purchasing contract.
+(b) For the provision of spectacle lenses and frames, a participating optical laboratory.

 (2) Billing ("pay to") providers.
 The following entities may receive medicaid payment for submitting a claim for an eye care service on behalf of a rendering provider: